moritzhof/MetalCPPwithoutXCode/README.md

 ## 4. Load the Compute Function

 Load the Metal shader library and retrieve the compute function:
 This is where things get different since we are not in the X-Code environment.
 We cannot use the default library.
 We have to create our own <file>.metallib file.
-Steps on how to create this will follow:
+Steps on how to create this will follow in the Building and Running Section:

 ```cpp
     NS::Error* error = nullptr;